-Even if you don’t know it, you’ve seen mid-century modern designs.
-Thanks to a recent revival of the style, it’s the hot look everyone wants for their home.
-That leather and wood armchair you’ve had your eye on?
-An icon of mid-century modern.
+Although you haven’t realized it yet, you’ve most likely seen mid-century modern (MCM) designs at someone’s house or the show Mad Men.
+Thanks to a recent revival of the style, it’s the trendy look everyone now desires for their home.
+That leather and wood armchair you saw at a friend’s house?
+That’s an icon of the mid-century modern.
 The stylish Palm Springs home you daydream of?
-Another quintessential mid-century modern design.
+That’s also quintessential mid-century modern design.

-If you’ve been trying to put this look together for your own home, you’re in luck.
-We’ve got you covered with this complete guide to everything mid-century modern, from the principles behind the design trough where to shop.
+If you’ve been trying to achieve this timeless, form-follows-function interior design style for your home, consider yourself lucky.
+Below is our comprehensive guide to everything mid-century modern, from the principles behind the design to where to shop.

 Large rooms filled with natural light are proven to make people happier.
 An earth-tone color palette can lower stress and increase productivity.
-There is a strong connection to nature with many homes featuring walls of glass that slide open to let in plenty of fresh air.
-Large windows carefully placed to frame views to the outside, creating a calming feeling.
+There is a strong connection to nature, with many homes featuring walls of glass that slide open to let in plenty of fresh air.
+Large windows carefully placed to frame views to the outside create a calming feeling.

-From the outside, many mid-century modern homes can be easily spotted thanks to the roof line.
-Usually single story or split-level, the homes featured flat or slightly angled roofs.
+From the outside, many mid-century modern homes can be easily spotted thanks to the roofline.
+Usually single-story or split-level, the homes feature flat or slightly angled roofs.
 The roof often overhangs or cantilevers to create a strong horizontal plane that draws the eye out to the surrounding landscape — again, the connection to nature being a driving force of the design.
-Clean, crisp lines were a signature of this style and that was reflected in the structure of the buildings of this time.
+Clean, crisp lines were a signature of this style, and that was reflected in the structure of the buildings of this time.

 Natural light was key to creating a proper mid-century modern home.
 Windows were placed wherever they fit, oftentimes using clerestory windows at the front of the home to let in light but maintain privacy.
 Meanwhile, the back of the home was typically made of walls of sliding glass, which transformed social spaces into open-air rooms.

 The furniture of this time period is what we are all going crazy for.
 The pieces are iconic and have been replicated over and over again.
 The key characteristics of MCM furnishings are clean lines, low profiles, and tapered legs.
-There was also a combining of natural and man-made materials with everything from wood to lucite being used to produce innovative pieces.
-The highly ornamented furniture of the past was stripped away with the “decoration” coming from the beautiful shapes of the pieces.
+There was also a combining of natural and synthetic materials, with everything from wood to lucite being used to produce innovative pieces.
+The highly ornamented furniture of the past was stripped away, with the “decoration” coming from the beautiful shapes of the pieces.

 Beyond the iconic furniture pieces that came from the mid-century modern movement, the period is known for its color palette.
 While the current revival trend focuses on white walls with pops of color, original mid-century modern homes were filled with earthy tones.
 From burnt orange to mustard yellow to olive green, many of the colors were deep and not the bright vibrant colors being used today.
 However, these colors were paired against natural wood and stone to create a sharp visual contrast that, in conjunction with the natural light flooding rooms, created a cozy and inviting space.